Faazil/100-days-of-devops/tasks/week-05/day-34.md

 ## Task Overview

-The Nautilus application development team was working on a git repository /opt/demo.git which is cloned under /usr/src/kodekloudrepos directory present on Storage server in Stratos DC.
+Nautilus dev team members was working on a git repository /opt/demo.git which is cloned under /usr/src/kodekloudrepos directory present on Storage server in Stratos DC.
 The team want to setup a hook on this repository, please find below more details:

 - Merge the feature branch into the master branch`, but before pushing your changes complete below point.